renv - reproducible R environments

 into the function call, then it will also remove any packages that are not in the lockfile.

-Use the package (
+Use the package (library(bestPackageEver)

 ) somewhere in your code.
-This will implicitly add the package to the dependencies of the project.Install the package with
+This will implicitly add the package to the dependencies of the project.

 .
-As long asrenv
+As long as renv

-has been activated, this will install the package into the local library.Take a snapshot with
+has been activated, this will install the package into the local library.

 .
 This will make a snapshot of the dependencies in the lockfile.